NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 combination with APFEL).

-One special case is that of :math:`W` boson lepton asymmetry measurements, which being cross-section asymmetries may occasionally have negative datapoints.
+One special case is that of :math:`W` boson lepton asymmetry measurements, which being cross-section asymmetries may occasionally have negative data points.
 Therefore asymmetry measurements must have the final tag **ASY** to ensure that artificial data generation permits negative data values.
 An example *process type* string would be **EWK\_RAP\_ASY**.